Jun 17, 2019

 House Energy and Commerce: “No More Surprises: Protecting Patients from Surprise Medical Bills”

 Wednesday, June 12, 2019: The House Energy and Commerce Health Subcommittee will hold a hearing on surprise medical billing with a goal to protect patients by developing a solution that takes patients out of the middle of pricing issues without increasing health care costs.
 An unannounced group of stakeholders will testify as the committee considers legislative proposals to address the surprise billing concerns.
-Find witness testimonies and hearing updates as they become available here.

 Why this is important: While all the panelists agreed that patients should not be caught in the middle of surprise billing issues, stakeholders repeated their warnings related to federal involvement.
 There was agreement on the panel against balanced billing as a solution, and more support for methods of arbitration.
 Yet, members of the subcommittee were split, with Rep. Raul Ruiz (D-CA) advocating for his own arbitration proposal not yet introduced.
 Supporters of the Ruiz proposal include Rep. Larry Bucshon (R-IN), who argued during the hearing that providers need more negotiating power with insurers for higher rates.
 Rep. Ruiz’ proposal is backed by physician groups and would set up an arbitration model similar to the one hospitals and doctors use in New York and Texas.
 Members also pressured witnesses about transparency on prices and overall costs.